The Bankrate promise

-There are pockets in the United States, such as in Pennsylvania and Illinois, where there is a greater concentration of abandoned mines.
-While the Environmental Protection Agency (EPA) has identified 33 different states from coast to coast where abandoned land mines exist, only a handful of states have areas of concern where housing is built on or near possible mine subsidence.
+There are pockets in the United States, such as in Pennsylvania and Illinois, where there is a greater concentration of abandoned mines near residential areas.
+While the Environmental Protection Agency (EPA) has identified 33 different states where abandoned land mines exist, only a handful of states have areas of concern where housing is built on or near possible mine subsidence.
 In general, abandoned land mines refers to an area where mining used to take place but is no longer active.

 Do I need mine subsidence insurance?

-You should first confirm if your home is built near an abandoned land mine, and the states where this is a concern have resources available to confirm this.
+If you’re not sure if you need mine subsidence insurance, it may benefit you to speak with a licensed insurance agent or do some research before adding coverage.
+You’ll likely want to first confirm if your home is built near an abandoned land mine.
+States where this is a concern have resources available with information on this.
 For example, Pennsylvania offers an online site where you simply input your address to confirm possible mine subsidence concerns.
-Counties in some states, such as certain designated counties in Illinois, automatically require the coverage, but it is optional for the remaining counties in Illinois.
+Counties in some states, such as certain designated counties in Illinois, require that mine subsidence coverage be automatically included in home insurance policies, although this can be declined in writing by the policyholder.
 Whether the coverage is mandated or not, if you are concerned about your home’s proximity to abandoned land mines, it may be worth inquiring about adding the coverage.

-Mine subsidence insurance coverage may vary depending on what state you reside in and the insurance companies writing the policy.
-In general, the policy includes a deductible but offers coverage up to a specific limit as stated in the policy.
+Mine subsidence coverage may vary depending on what state you reside in and the insurance company writing your policy.
+In general, the coverage includes a deductible but offers coverage up to a specific limit as stated in the policy.
 Most states offer a minimum amount to maximum amount of coverage.
-For example, in Illinois you can purchase up to $750,000 in coverage.
+For example, in Indiana you can purchase up to $500,000 in coverage.